 Among other things, I’m also

 interested in history, cartography and computer gaming.
-I have been
+I was very

 development team in Magna Mundi – an upcoming computer game

 by Universo Virtual and Paradox Interactive.
-My role has been to
+My role was to

 assemble a wide array of geophysical data and, in combination with a

 team of artists, develop Magna Mundi’s in-game world map.

 Unfortunately, the game was cancelled due to conflicts between the